Medicine Cabinet: What You Need to Have in Your Closet

 Cold Compress and Medicine

-Ever gotten a black eye or a swollen muscle?
+Have you ever gotten a black eye or a swollen muscle?
 It’s the perfect time to pull out the cold compress.
 Leave the bag in your freezer for emergencies so that it’s ready to soothe away your pain in a matter of minutes.
 Do you suffer from heartburn?
 Keeping antacids, such as Tums gives you the ability to fight back as soon as you feel your body begin to flare.
 Do you wake up from a rough cough throughout the night?
 Cough medicine helps suppress your cough and keep you asleep throughout the night.
 Having trouble sleeping?
-Look into buying melatonin, which helps relax your body for a good night’s rest.
+Research buying melatonin, which helps relax your body for a good night’s rest.

 Allergies, Congestion, and More